 Olle

-DIY BBQ doesn’t sound like something you should be attempting for at least another 3 months.
-At this Korean restaurant, however, it’s addictively simple (and weather independent) – pick your ingredients, and they’ll arrive at your table, raw, and ready for you to sling onto the sizzling grill at its centre.
-If you prefer your restaurant food served the old-fashioned way, i.e. cooked, there’s plenty of classic Korean dishes to pick from, too – from bibimbap to Korean Fried Chicken.
+One of the best Korean restaurants in London, Olle offers up an addictively simple (and weather independent) take on DIY BBQ: pick your ingredients, and they’ll arrive at your table, raw, and ready for you to sling onto the sizzling grill at its centre.
+If you prefer your restaurant food served the old-fashioned way, i.e. already cooked, there’s plenty of classic Korean dishes to pick from, too, from bibimbap to Korean Fried Chicken.

 Details: 88 Shaftesbury Avenue, W1D 6NG | £££